-groundWork is proud to act in partnership with the organisations below.
+groundWork is proud to act in partnership with the organisations listed below.
 These organisations are diverse in a variety of ways and provide critical support to groundWork’s work.
-Together with the support of these organisations, we have built significant connections and a stronger environmental justice movement in South Africa, regionally and globally.
+Together, with the support of these organisations, we have built significant connections and a stronger environmental justice movement in South Africa, regionally and globally.

 Centre for Environmental Rights - The Centre was established in October 2009, opening in 2010, by eight civil society organisations (CSOs) in South Africa's environmental and environmental justice sector.
 The Centre's mission is to advance the realisation of environmental rights as guaranteed in the South African Constitution by providing support and legal representation to civil society organisations and communities who wish to protect their environmental rights, and by engaging in legal research, advocacy and litigation to achieve strategic change.

 Earthlife Africa (Johannesburg) - ELA is a non-profit organisation, founded in Johannesburg, South Africa, in 1988, that seeks a better life for all people without exploiting other people or degrading their environment.
 ELA wants to encourage and support individuals, businesses and industries to reduce pollution, minimise waste and protect our natural resources.
 ELA aims to encourage and support individuals, businesses and industries to reduce pollution, minimise waste and protect our natural resources.

 Friends of the Earth International - FoEI is the world's largest grassroots environmental network, uniting 74 national member groups and some 5,000 local activist groups on every continent.
 With over 2 million members and supporters around the world, FoEI campaigns on today's most urgent environmental and social issues.
 FoEI challenges the current model of economic and corporate globalization, and promote solutions that will help to create environmentally sustainable and socially just societies.